 To the argument that one’s emotions could not necessarily be trusted as an ethical compass, Seika would surely reply that no ethical compass could exist in the absence of emotions.

 To Seika’s eyes, Eikou was lacking in empathy.
 The ministers were mistaken in relying on utilitarian logic as their ethical compass.
 Eikou was the one who didn’t understand.
 But as was the wont of high officials, the opinions of a person without rank such as herself counted for nothing.

-Seika made such statements in anger increasingly of late.
-The principal byproduct of that anger was that she claimed she wanted to part ways, dissolve the marriage, relinquish her listing in the Registry of Wizards, and resume her life as an ordinary citizen.
+Increasingly of late, Seika made such statements in anger.
+One byproduct of that anger was that she claimed she wanted to part ways, dissolve the marriage, relinquish her listing in the Registry of Wizards, and resume her life as an ordinary citizen.

 Eikou didn’t know how to talk to her in order to make her understand.
 Given his professional responsibilities, setting aside objective reason and expressing himself in emotional terms was anything but a strong point.
 Even worse, the more he tried to pacify her, the more enraged she became.

 I was only a matter of time before Seika, like his first wife, left him as well.
 Keishi’s parting words were, “I’m not the fool you think I am.”